 Please see our Registration page for detailed information about required medical forms.

 Do you offer financial assistance?

-For for-credit Summer Studies courses, financial assistance may be available to SSSAS students who receive financial aid during the regular school year.
+For our Summer Academics courses, financial assistance may be available to SSSAS students who receive financial aid during the regular school year.
 A written request for aid is required.
 We currently do not offer financial assistance for camp programs.